aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 #### Display the refresh button

-We will use the `button` element to display the refresh button:
+You will use the `button` element to display the refresh button:

 ```html [app.component.ts]
 <button (click)="refresh()">Refresh</button>